 The Company expects that all future development costs in each reserve category above, as well as work commitments and other capital plans on its exploration blocks, can be funded primarily from cash flows from the Caburé and Murucututu natural gas fields.
-However, additional financing may be required for these projects to the extent future revenues are less than anticipated or to the extent the redetermination results in a reduction in Alvopetro's working interest in Caburé as further discussed in "Risk Factors - Redetermination of Alvopetro's Working Interest".
-Financing alternatives include project financing, vendor financing, strategic partnerships, other debt issuances or additional equity issuances.
+However, additional financing may be required for these projects to the extent future revenues are less than anticipated.
+Financing alternatives include project financing, vendor financing, strategic partnerships, debt issuances or equity issuances.
 The Company may also explore asset sales or farmouts to assist with funding.
 The cost of the debt component for funding future development costs is expected to be minimal and to not materially impact the disclosed reserves or future net revenue.